We know that University can be hard sometimes, especially this past year. But learning better, feeling better and doing better is possible!

 Join our Academic Resilience group as we meet to discuss specific learning strategies and how, when paired with thriving skills and other resources, you can create a new and more meaningful academic path for yourself.
 This group is geared towards students who have completed at least one semester but is open to everyone.

-To sign up, simply email: email@example.com.
+To sign up, simply email: firstname.lastname@example.org.
 Yup, it’s that easy!
-(Links to RSVP for individual events listed below.)
+(Or use the links to RSVP for individual events listed below.)

 Here is a look at the topics being covered this semester: